theobald-software/helpcenter.theobald-software.github.io/includes/sap-customizing/custom-function-module-for-table-extraction.md

 ### Installation of /THEO/READ_TABLE

-An SAP transport request for the installation of the function module is provided in the installation directory:
+An SAP transport request for the installation of the function module is provided in the installation directory
-`{{ installationDir }}\ABAP\`.<br>
+{% if page.meta.product == "xtract-core" %}of Xtract Core in the `Transports` folder.{% else %}: `{{ installationDir }}\ABAP\`.<br>{% endif %}
 Transport requests are imported into SAP by your SAP Basis team.
+For more information, see [Knowledge Base: Import an SAP Transport Request](../../knowledge-base/import-an-sap-transport-request.md).

+{% if page.meta.product != "xtract-core" %}
 !!! note
 	Take a look at the README.pdf in the installation directory (e.g.,`{{ installationDir }}\ABAP\README.pdf`) before installing any custom function modules.

+{% endif %}

 It is recommended to install the latest custom function module THEO/READ_TABLE: